-Alabama Teachers Credit Union will never contact you to ask you to verify online passwords, DEBIT/CREDIT card numbers or PIN numbers over the phone or through text or e-mail.
+Alabama Teachers Credit Union will never contact you to ask you to verify online passwords, DEBIT/CREDIT card numbers, Multifactor Authentication Codes or PIN numbers over the phone or through text or e-mail.
 If you believe you have been a victim of this scam and have provided confidential information to the scammers, please contact us immediately at 1.800.470.0704.

 Rights and Responsibilities

 With respect to online banking and electronic fund transfers, the federal government has put in place rights and responsibilities for both you and the credit union.
 These rights and responsibilities are described in the Master Account Agreement & Disclosures you received when you opened your account with Alabama Teachers.
 You can also find them online on our Disclosures page.